casacocoloco/telejam/index.md

 Telejam was created by Mark Goldstein, Michael McNabb, and Boris Smus.
 Listen to an interview with Mark Goldstein on [The Hacker Mind](https://thehackermind.com/ep-60-hacking-latency-in-live-music-online) podcast.

+If you have questions, write to markgoldstein144 (at) gmail (dot) com.

 ## Sample recordings

 * Here is a session between LA (flute), Baltimore (bass and voice - two homes), and San Francisco (percussion).
 [Corcovado](/corc2.mp3)